 5. Joni Mitchell, Court and Spark

 7. Tom Waits, The Heart of Saturday Night

 8. John Hiatt, Hangin’ Around the Observatory

 9. Jimmy Buffett, Living and Dying in ¾ Time

 10. Eagles, On the Border

-Note: I’m acutely aware of how caucasian this list appears.
+Note: I’m acutely aware of how caucasian this list (and many others) appears.
 It’s embarrassing really, and forced me to wonder why, because diversity is so important to me.
-All I can say is I’m a slave to my upbringing.
+All I can say is I’m a product of my upbringing.
 I was raised in the Seventies in an all-white neighborhood.
 There were no kids of color in my elementary school and only a couple at my high school.
 My parents listened to white musicians, dad idolized Glen Campbell and Willie Nelson while mom’s musical catalogue wasn’t much deeper than Neil Diamond.
 I wish they had been paying Charlie Parker or Billie Holiday or Al Green while I was in their care and impressionable, but they weren’t.
 I didn’t know anything beyond FM pop-rock radio until I went off to college.
-For what it’s worth my eleventh and twelfth pick for this list were albums by James Brown and Aretha Franklin.
-Does that mean I couldn’t bump even one of these other nine other records to make room for James or Aretha, so the list didn’t appear so vanilla?
+For what it’s worth my eleventh and twelfth pick for this list are albums by James Brown and Aretha Franklin.
+So, I couldn’t bump even one of the other nine records to make room for James or Aretha, so the list didn’t appear so vanilla?
 Not even Jimmy Buffett, for godsake?
 Well, I guess, that’s what it comes down to, if I’m being true to my musical instinct.
 All I know is the whiteness of this list does not reflect the commitment to equality that I know to be in my heart today.
 I try hard to keep politics out of this blog, but my final thought on the subject is simply to say #BlackLivesMatter.